Stuttering, sometimes called stammering, is a speech condition that involves problems with rhythm and flow when speaking.

 If you're the parent of a child who stutters, these tips may help:

-Listen attentively to your child.
-Maintain natural eye contact when he or she speaks.
+- Pay close attention when listening to your child.
+Keep natural eye contact when your child speaks.

-Wait for your child to say the word he or she is trying to say.
+- Wait for your child to say the word your child is trying to say.
 Don't jump in to complete the sentence or thought.

-Set aside time when you can talk to your child without distractions.
+- Set aside time when you can talk with your child without distractions.
 Mealtimes can provide a good opportunity for conversation.

-Speak slowly, in an unhurried way.
-If you speak in this way, your child will often do the same, which may help decrease stuttering.
+- Speak slowly, in an unhurried way.
+If you speak in this way, your child will often do the same, which may help lessen stuttering.

-Strive for calm.
-Do your best to create a relaxed, calm atmosphere at home in which your child feels comfortable speaking freely.
+- Strive for calm.
+Do your best to create a relaxed, calm atmosphere at home so your child feels comfortable speaking freely.

-Don't focus on your child's stuttering.
-Try not to draw attention to the stuttering during daily interactions.
-Don't expose your child to situations that create a sense of urgency, pressure, or a need to rush or that require your child to speak in front of others.
+- Don't focus on your child's stuttering.
+Try not to draw attention to the stuttering when talking with your child.
+Limit situations that create a sense of urgency, pressure or a need to rush.

-Offer praise rather than criticism.
+- Offer praise rather than criticism.
 It's better to praise your child for speaking clearly than to draw attention to stuttering.
-If you do correct your child's speech, do so in a gentle, positive way.

-Accept your child just as he or she is.
+- Accept your child.
 Don't react negatively or criticize or punish your child for stuttering.
 This can add to feelings of insecurity and self-consciousness.
 Support and encouragement can make a big difference.

 Connecting with other people

 It can be helpful for children, parents and adults who stutter to connect with other people who stutter or who have children who stutter.
-Several organizations offer support groups.
-Along with providing encouragement, support group members may offer advice and coping tips that you might not have considered.
+Many organizations offer support groups.
+Along with giving encouragement, support group members may offer advice and coping tips that you might not have thought about.